Dammy-The-Traveller/E-COMMERCE-WEB-APPLICATION/README.md

 # E-commerce Web Application

-This e-commerce platform offers a streamlined experience for both sellers and buyers.
+This e-commerce platform built with procedural php offers a streamlined experience for both sellers and buyers.
 It allows users to register according to their needs—either as a seller or a buyer.
 Sellers can post ads for their products and services, while buyers can browse listings but cannot post ads.

 ## Key Features